 The following are costs associated with keeping your Florida license active and clear.

-License Renewal cost for the 2017 renewal was $105, but this fee may increase for the 2019 renewal.
+The license renewal cost for the 2017 renewal was $105, but this fee may increase for the 2019 renewal.

 The massage license renewal fee is paid every 2 years.
-It is due every August 31st in an odd numbered year (2019, 2021, 2023).
+It is due every August 31st in an odd-numbered year (2019, 2021, 2023).
 If you are licensed during a renewal year (within 90 days of the renewal), your renewal hours and fees may be waived (read more here).

 Cost of 24 board-approved CE (every 2 years) – Varies